 8. The need for compassionate care increases

 In an MCI, as in war, the morbidly injured are given palliative care so that many others can survive.
 MCI plans should include the designation of a supportive care site to which moribund patients can be triaged.
+For many hospitals, the Physical Therapy department could be a good choice for setting up a compassionate care site.
 This hospice area can be staffed with nursing assistants and clergy.
 The goal is to prepare the patient for family viewing and give supportive care to both patients and loved ones.

 Disaster plans should also accommodate the deceased.
 Mortuary and morgue space fills rapidly, so trauma center leaders should consider working with local authorities to secure mobile morgues.